We Not Only Know the Middle Market. We've Lived It.

 Bill is a member of the Board of Seaside Community Charter School, the only public Waldorf charter school in the southeastern United States.
 He is also a member of the Rotary Club of Jacksonville and serves on the Board.
 Bill is a graduate of the Leadership Jacksonville Class of 2015.
 In 2016, he was appointed to the National Advisory Council for the National Association of Women Business Owners (NAWBO).
 Bill has served as a judge for the annual Manufacturers Association of Florida's Manufacturers of the Year Award since 2011.
 He received his B.B.A. from Virginia Tech and his M.B.A., with a concentration in operations and management information systems, from Purdue University.

-Before joining Heritage Capital Group, Alex was an analyst and portfolio manager for a wealth management team at Morgan Stanley in downtown Jacksonville, Florida.
+Before joining Heritage, Alex was a Portfolio Manager at Morgan Stanley in Jacksonville, Florida.
 He was responsible for screening, analyzing, and trading securities for multiple investment portfolios as well as overall maintenance, reporting, and ongoing due diligence for existing holdings.
 Alex worked closely with institutional investors, business owners, and high net worth individuals in order to formulate and maintain investment strategies.

 Also, Alex served as an auditor of financial statements and mortgage documents for Fidelity National Financial in Jacksonville, Florida, covering over 3,000 title companies in the Pacific Northwest region.

-Alex is a member of the CFA Society of Jacksonville and holds the FINRA Series 7 and Series 66 licenses.
+Alex is a member of the CFA Society of Jacksonville and holds the FINRA Series 7, Series 31, and Series 66 licenses.

 Mary is a principal with Heritage Capital Group.
 Mary has over 27 years in sales and marketing.
 Her experience includes healthcare and retail, and she is a valued resource for Heritage’s retail and healthcare related projects.
 Prior to joining Heritage, Mary was a senior sales consultant for Baxter Healthcare, Allegiance Healthcare, Cardinal Healthcare and Carefusion.
 Mary received many awards during her career, and some of her achievements include: